PROFESSIONAL EDUCATION & ACCREDITATION CRITERIA

 All other experience and/or equivalent training may also be considered by our membership committee.

-PLEASE NOTE: yoga - pilates - tai chi - private coaches - are not recognized disciplines in Naturopathy.
+PLEASE NOTE: yoga - pilates - tai chi - private coaches and others complementary disciplines are recognized in our Alternative and Complementary Medecine.
+Comme and see our criteria.

 The personal growth workshops are not recognized for training hours.